TL; DR: The Obsession with Commitment Matching Velocity

 The following 70 Scrum Master theses describe the role of a holistic product creation perspective.

-The scrum master theses cover the role of the scrum master from product discovery to product delivery in hands-on practical manner.
-On the one side, they address typical scrum ceremonies such as sprint planning, sprint review, and the retrospective.
-On the other hand, the scrum master theses also cover, for example, the relationship with the product owner, they deal with agile metrics, and how to kick-off an agile transition, thus moving beyond the original scrum guide.
+The theses cover the accountabilities of the Scrum Master from product discovery to product delivery in a hands-on practical manner.
+On the one side, they address typical Scrum events such as Sprint Planning, Sprint Review, and the Sprint Retrospective.
+On the other hand, the Scrum Master theses also cover, for example, the relationship with the Product Owner, they deal with agile metrics, and how to kick-off an agile transition, thus moving beyond the original framework of the Scrum Guide.

 Suitable agile metrics reflect either a team’s progress in becoming agile or your organization’s progress in becoming a learning organization.

-At the team level, qualitative agile metrics typically work better than quantitative metrics.
+At the team level, qualitative agile metrics often work better than quantitative metrics.
 At the organizational level, this is reversed: quantitative agile metrics provide better insights than qualitative ones.

 Let’s stop guessing and start crowdsourcing data and information on this critical topic: Who is using what metrics under which context to what success?
 Participate in the agile metrics survey now.